ecphp/cas-bundle/docs/pages/installation.rst

                 guard:
                     provider: cas
                     authenticators:
-                        - cas.guardauthenticator
+                        - EcPhp\CasBundle\Security\CasGuardAuthenticator

         access_control:
             - { path: ^/api, role: ROLE_CAS_AUTHENTICATED }
             - { path: ^/admin, role: ROLE_CAS_AUTHENTICATED }

-If you're using Symfony >= 5.4, it is already possible to use the new security system (`more information`_).
-This is the default in Symfony >= 6.
+If you're using Symfony >= 5.3, it is already possible to use the new security system (`more information`_).
+This is the default in Symfony 6.1.

 .. code-block:: yaml